-Licensees are heavily regulated pursuant to the MRTMA, MMFLA and Administrative Rules, with ongoing requirements related to operations, security, storage, transportation, inventory tracking, reporting, personnel, and more.
+Licensees are heavily regulated pursuant to the MRTMA, MMFLA and Administrative Rules, with on-going requirements related to operations, security, storage, transportation, inventory tracking, reporting, personnel, and more.
 As in other states where cannabis is legal, Michigan regulators can deny or revoke licenses and renewals for multiple reasons.
 Licensees must ensure that no cannabis may be sold, delivered, transported or distributed by a producer from or to a location outside of the state.
 Licensees are required to submit to announced and unannounced inspections by the CRA or its agents, including initial pre-licensure inspections, a post-licensure inspection within 30 days of operation, and then semi-annual inspections thereafter.

 On November 8, 2018, former U.S. Attorneys Matthew Schneider and Andrew Birge for the Eastern and Western Districts of Michigan, respectively, issued a joint statement regarding the legalization of adult-use cannabis in Michigan.
 They stated that since they had taken oaths to protect and defend the Constitution and the laws of the United States, they would not immunize the residents of Michigan from federal law enforcement.
 They stated that they would continue to the investigation and prosecution of cannabis crimes as they do with any other crime and in doing so, would consider the federal law enforcement priorities set by the DOJ, the seriousness of the crime, the deterrent effect of prosecution, and the cumulative impact of the crime on a community, while also considering their ability to prosecute with limited resources.
 They did state that resources would be primarily focused on combating the opioid epidemic and enforcement efforts focused on areas including interstate trafficking, involvement of other illegal drugs or activity, persons with criminal records, presence of firearms or violence, criminal enterprises, gangs and cartels, bypassing local laws and regulations, potential for environmental contamination, risks to minors, and cultivation on federal property.
 On December 21, 2021, Dawn N. Ison was appointed as U.S. Attorney for the Eastern District of Michigan.
-On May 5, 2022, Mark A. Totten was appointed as U.S. Attorney for the Western District of Michigan.